doctorfree/MusicPlayerPlus/markdown/beetsconfig.5.md

 When beets imports all the files in a directory, it tries to remove the directory if it\'s empty.
-A directory is considered empty if it only contains files whose names match the glob patterns in [clutter]{.title-ref}, which should be a list of strings.
+A directory is considered empty if it only contains files whose names match the glob patterns in [clutter], which should be a list of strings.
 The default list consists of \"Thumbs.DB\" and \".DS_Store\".

 The importer only removes recursively searched subdirectories\-\--the